Q & A Series: Bird Bath Care (with Tips for Every Season!)

 Yes – but make sure the bird bath is thoroughly rinsed out before refilling with water.

-Birds will both bathe themselves and defecate in a bird bath, so the water needs to be refreshed often and the bowl scrubbed.
+Birds will both bathe themselves and defecate in a bird bath, so the water needs to be refreshed often and the bowl scrubbed with a soft-bristle brush.
 Hot water and dish detergent is a good method.
-When algae is noticeably present, a 10:1 ratio of water to bleach is recommended.
+When algae is noticeably present, a 10:1 ratio of water to vinegar is recommended.

 How do I attract bees and butterflies to the bird bath?